 Current FGCU students declared or accepted into a MCHHS full-major program are considered Full Major students.
 Full major students are assigned to a selected professional "faculty" advisor within the Departments and/or School.
 The Professional Faculty Advisor assist full-major students in completing final program degree requirements and preparing students for graduation.

-The Marieb College of Health & Human Services recognizes that advising is integral to fulfilling the educational mission of the College.
-The Marieb College Advising Team empowers and encourages students to become members of their higher education community, to think critically about their roles and responsibilities as students, and develop well-intentioned and strategic academic decisions.
+The Elaine Nicpon Marieb College of Health & Human Services (MCHHS) recognizes that advising is integral to fulfilling the educational mission of the Marieb College.
+The Elaine Marieb College of Health & Human Services Advising Team empowers and encourages students to become members of their higher education community, to think critically about their roles and responsibilities as students, and develop well-intentioned and strategic academic decisions.
 The Advising Team acknowledges and appreciates the individual differences of students and facilitates the development of partnerships to maximize retention and success in the pursuit of their chosen Marieb College major.

 What we do: